 Valencia

-The Norasa Uranium Project is operated by Valencia Uranium, a subsidiary of the Canadian Forsys Metals Corporation, listed on the Toronto and Namibian Stock Exchanges.
+The Norasa Uranium Project is operated by Valencia Uranium, a subsidiary of Canadian Forsys Metals Corporation, listed on the Toronto and Namibian Stock Exchanges.
 Norasa is located on the eastern edge of the Khan River valley approximately 80km from Swakopmund in the Erongo Region.
-It is a consolidation of two adjacent uranium projects, the Valencia Uranium Mining Licence and the Namibplaas exploration project.
+It is a consolidation of two adjacent uranium projects, the Valencia Uranium Mining Licence, valid until 2033, and the Namibplaas exploration project.
 A mining licence for the Namibplaas project has been applied for.
+Environmental clearance for both projects is in place.

 Exploration of the project by Valencia commenced in 2005 and the company has drilled more than 260 000 m in over 1 200 exploration holes, including diamond, reverse circulation and percussion holes, in order to understand the geology and develop resource models for mine design work.
 The preferred mining method is a low cost, traditional open pit operation employing excavators, off road haul trucks and bench drills.

-In 2015, the company completed a feasibility study on the Norasa Project.
-The estimated Measured and Indicated Mineral Resources are 265 Mt at a grade of 197 ppm U3O8, which equates to 115 Mlbs of U3O8.
-The estimated Inferred Mineral Resource is 26 Mt at a grade of 200 ppm U3O8 for 11 Mlbs of U3O8.
-The Proven and Probable Norasa Mineral Reserve is 206 Mt at a grade of 200 ppm, which equates to 90.7 Mlbs of U3O8.
-The ore processing rate is planned at 11.2 million tonnes of ore annually.
+In 2015, the company completed a Definitive Feasibility Study (DFS) on the Norasa Project, which resulted in Measured and Indicated Resources of 17 500 tU in 0.014% ore, and Inferred Mineral Resources of 16 400 tU in 0.009% ore.
+For the development of a mine, the planned ore processing rate is 11.2 million tonnes of ore annually.
 This will require an average waste stripping of 3.2 tonnes for every tonne of ore.
-The expected mine life is in excess of 15 years producing up to 5.2 million lbs of U3O8 annually.
+The expected mine life is in excess of 15 years producing up to 2 000 tU annually.
 Norasa will eventually consist of 2 large open pits and a number of smaller, satellite pits.
 The largest pit will be on Valencia and is currently planned to be 1 660 m long, 980 m wide and over 400 m deep.